snowdj/Econometrics-2/README.md

 ## There are a couple of unusual thing about these notes:
 - they are available in editable form (econometrics.lyx), so that you can modify them to suit your needs: see the first chapter for more information, and get LyX from  www.lyx.org.
 - they contain links that point to example programs using the Julia language.
-An older version (release 1.0) used GNU Octave, and was copyrighted GPL.
-The current version is being adapted to use Julia for the majority of the examples, and uses the MIT license.

-MOVING TO JULIA is a work in progress!
+The examples show how to use the methods and illustrate properties of estimators.
+The example code can be modified to allow exploration.

-Chapters 1-8 and 11-14 have already been adapted.
+Chapters 1-8 and 11-14 have already been adapted to use Julia.
 The rest should be completed in a month or two.